Farewell To A Dear Friend

 So you can see were were all very busy in those days, especially as were were all holding down other jobs and our films were made on weekends.

-Nigel and I shared many years teaching at Swinburne, many staff-room morning teas, lots of snooker at the Red Triangle, while continuing to make our films, with no funding from government grants because until about 1969 there were very few of these to come by.
-Then came the Experimental Film Fund and I was one of the lucky ones to get a grant to make "A Woman Of Our Time", a film portrait of Myra Roper.
+Nigel and I shared many years teaching at Swinburne, many staff-room morning teas, played lots of snooker at the Red Triangle, while continuing to make our films with no funding from government grants because until 1969/70 there were very few of these to come by.
+Then came the Experimental Film Fund and I was one of the first lucky people to get a grant to make "A Woman Of Our Time", a film portrait of Myra Roper.

 Nigel helped me greatly in the production of this film.
-He had recently bought an Arri BL 16mm camera and that enabled us to film some scenes of Myra addressing students at a speech night in Mornington in sync sound.
+He had recently bought an Arriflex BL 16mm camera which enabled us to film some sync sound scenes of Myra addressing students at a speech night at Mornington High School.
 That was my first use of sync sound in any of my own films.
 I was really impressed that we got that scene in the camera as it formed a major part of the film.
 Nigel and I were both incredibly impressed about Myra's role as a mentor for young women reaching out into a men's world where women had very few opportunities.

 But Nigel was busy working with many other filmmakers as well as continuing to make his own films and then followed his contribution as a lecturer at the new film school being set up at Swinburne Tech.